 Other Names: Meyer's Lemon

 Attractive foliage is displayed on this medium to large shrub, or small tree; fragrant flowers produce juicy lemons year-round; protect from frost; a great container plant for the patio or indoors in colder climates

 Features & Attributes

 Meyer Lemon features showy clusters of fragrant white star-shaped flowers with buttery yellow eyes at the ends of the branches from early spring to late winter.
 Its attractive glossy oval leaves remain dark green in color throughout the year.
 The yellow oval fruit is edible and has a tart taste and a juicy texture.
-Note that in general, it can be difficult to get plants to reliably produce indoors; this may be a challenge best reserved for experienced gardeners.
+Note that in general, it can be difficult to get plants to reliably produce fruit indoors; this may be a challenge best reserved for adventurous and experienced gardeners.

 This is a multi-stemmed evergreen houseplant with an upright spreading habit of growth.
 This plant may benefit from an occasional pruning to look its best.